Zerxis6543/HyprFm/README.md

 ## 📄 License & Usage

 HyprFM follows an **Open-Core** model.
 The base architecture and essential systems are free for adoption.
 Advanced modules and pre-configured RP experiences are available via the tiered subscription model.

----
-*Built with ❤️ for the FiveM Developer Community.*